aws-samples/aws-iot-sitewise-bulk-import-example/README.md

 # AWS IoT SiteWise Bulk Import Example

 ## About this Repo
-This repo provides code samples to test the IoT SiteWise BulkImportJob API.
+This repo provides code samples to test the AWS IoT SiteWise BulkImportJob API.
 Using this repo, you can easily create a sample asset hiearchy for an automobile manufacturer, simulate historical data for a selected period of time, and then import the data into AWS IoT SiteWise.

 ## Pre-requisities
 1. An active AWS account